fsprojects/FAKE/src/deploy.web/README.markdown

 The RavenDB data provider requires a running instance of raven.
 If you restore the nuget packages, this should also bring down the Raven.Server package.

-Additionally for the RavenDBMembership provider to run it will need to be copied to the bin folder of web app, so it can be resolved.

 ## Building ##